scionaltera/emergentmud/README.md

 * Communication, emotes and movement commands
 * Help files

 Our next release is called `The Environment`.
-It will focus on developing the natural world inside the MUD.
+It will focus on developing a few of the key things a MUD world needs to feel "alive".

 * Bodies of Water
+* Non-Player Characters
+* Character Attributes
-* Plants and Trees
+* Equipment
-* Minerals, Metals and Other Natural Resources
 * Animals

 # Running Locally